Barbara Bloemink: Solo exhibitions

 Among the solo artist exhibitions: "Florine Stettheimer: Manhattan Fantastica", Whitney Museum of American Art, 1995; "Guerrilla Girls: Posters of Protest", Kemper Museum, 1996; "Deborah Kass: My Andy, A Retrospective", Kemper Museum, 1996; "Michael Lucero: Influences & Contexts", traveling exhibit, 1996; "Christian Boltanski: So Far", Kemper Museum, 1998; "James Croak: Twenty-Five Year Survey", Contemporary Art Center of Virginia, 1998; "Yinka Shonibare Selects Works from the Permanent Collection", Cooper-Hewitt National Design Museum, 2005; and "Esteban Lisa: Playing with Lines and Colors", Museum of Latin American Art, 2012.

-The 1995 exhibit on Stettheimer was widely viewed as the rediscovery of the artist's work, as it had not been widely exhibited since 1946.
+The 1995 exhibit on Stettheimer was noted for having largely rediscovered the artist's work, which had not been widely exhibited since 1946.
 The essays, written by Bloemink and Elisabeth Sussman for the exhibition catalogue, examined Stettheimer's career and the interwar years in New York City from a feminist perspective.
 The essays attempted to open the artist's work to explorations which not only reinstated her place in art history, but to broaden the context of its interpretation into postmodern relevance.
 The exhibition was described as showing the artist's wit as well as her ferocity, not only in the subject matter she chose to paint, but also in the garish, bold colors she preferred.
 The Guerilla Girls' 1996 exhibition featured posters aimed at uncovering discrimination in the art world.
 Kass's retrospective held later that year, derided the male-dominated iconography of pop art, parodying Andy Warhol's style with feminist messaging.
 Art critic Alice Thorson noted the unmistakable imprint of Bloemink's curation of Kass's exhibition.